dantheduke675/UMGC_SWEN_661_T7/README.md

 ### Screen-reader testing

-A **TalkBack** pass was run on an Android 17 emulator with the screen reader switched on, covering 8 screens and 129 reachable nodes with **0 unnamed controls**.
+A **TalkBack** pass was run on an Android 17 emulator with the screen reader switched on, covering **11 screens and 154 reachable nodes with 0 unnamed controls**: Landing, Create account, Face ID setup, Face ID sign-in, Sign in, Today, Medications, Schedule, Symptoms, Messages and Account.
+The sign-up path — Create account and the two Face ID screens — was added by a second pass; the eight screens the first pass had already covered came back byte-identical.
 The transcript is committed at `care_connect_flutter_frontend/evidence/talkback-transcript.txt` and is reproduced by: